What are the different types of Power of Attorney?

 Springing: This type of Power of Attorney is essentially a contingency plan that will "spring up" when certain conditions are met.
 For instance, you can designate a Power of Attorney that will come into effect when you become incapacitated due to illness.

 Durable: This is the broadest Power of Attorney, authorizing the person to control all of your general financial affairs for an indefinite period of time.

 With respect to estate planning, we generally speak of two distinct Powers of Attorney: a healthcare power of attorney to make decisions about your medical care, and a general power attorney to make decisions about your finances and property.
 You can give the same person both Powers of Attorney, but you can also assign them to two different individuals, depending on your needs.

-Choosing the right person as your power of attorney
+How to choose the right person as your Power of Attorney

-While you can technically name more than one individual as your power of attorney, we don't recommend doing so.
-Having co-powers of attorney can lead to disputes that must be resolved through litigation.
-What we do recommend is choosing at least one alternate in the event that your first choice predeceases you or is otherwise unable or unwilling to carry out the duties.
+While you can technically name more than one individual as your Power of Attorney, our legal team doesn't recommend doing so.
+Having Co-Powers of Attorney can lead to disputes that must be resolved through litigation.
+What our Mesa estate lawyers do recommend is choosing at least one alternate in the event that your first choice predeceases you or is otherwise unable or unwilling to carry out the duties.

-Our lawyers have the experience and legal knowledge needed to help you choose your power of attorney.
-Moreover, we know how to draft the estate planning documents needed to give power of attorney and make sure your wishes will be honored.
-Contact us online or call 480-378-9000 today to speak with an experienced Mesa estate planning lawyer.
+Our Mesa estate attorneys have the experience and legal knowledge needed to help you choose your Power of Attorney.
+Moreover, we know how to draft the estate planning documents needed to give Power of Attorney and make sure your wishes will be honored.
+Contact us today for a free consultation.